Foundation Repair in Wayne County — TL;DR

 Why Wayne County Foundations Fail

-Three factors make Michigan tough on foundations: clay-rich soil that expands when wet, deep freeze cycles (frost line is 42" in Wayne County), and decades-old construction that predates modern waterproofing standards.
+Three factors make Michigan tough on foundations: clay-rich soil that expands when wet, deep freeze cycles (the Michigan Bureau of Construction Codes sets the Wayne County frost line at 42 inches), and decades-old construction that predates modern waterproofing standards.
 The combination is why this region needs specialized foundation contractors — generic handymen miss the underlying causes.